Is Random Attention Sufficient for Sequence Modeling? Disentangling Trainable Components in the Transformer: Additional Experimental Details

 \subsection{Hyperparameter selection}

-We select for the optimal hyperparameters for each task using a grid search.
-The search ranges for each task are as follows, determined a priori depending on task complexity, e.g. language modeling is inherently more complex than memorization.
+We select for the optimal hyperparameters, shown in Table~\ref{tab:hyperparameter-best}, for each task using a grid search.
+The search ranges for each task are shown in Table~\ref{tab:hyperparameter-range}, determined a priori depending on task complexity, e.g. language modeling is inherently more complex than memorization.

-We use a sequence length of 256 for Yelp sentiment classification and language modeling tasks.
+Furthermore, we use a sequence length of 256 for Yelp sentiment classification and language modeling tasks.
 Language modeling tasks are trained for 40,000 steps.

 For the $k$-hop induction heads task, following \citep{sanford2024induction}, we generate data using a sequence length of 100, and a maximum of $k=16$ hops.
 We use a training set of 100,000 samples, a test set of 100 samples, and train for 5,000 steps.